 Well, the truth of the matter is that nothing really did go wrong apart from a puncture Steve sustained around about Cosham - he merely wheeled his bike back to the ferry instead of riding it.

 Was it a coming of age trip with 'boys' facing adversity and character building encounters to become 'men'?
-Well, no; I was no longer a virgin as I was in a relationship with Claudia who now lived on the mainland.
+Well, no, I was no longer a virgin as I was in a relationship (a kinky relationship at times) with Claudia.
 As for Steve he was a virgin and still about a year from meeting his wife whom he would be totally faithful and loyal to.

 Was it a journey of 'self-discovery'?
 No, we both knew what kind of people we were, though in my case I wasn't quite prepared to reveal the complete extent of my kinks at that point in my life.